Skip to content

 Vaccines

 The best way to prevent getting sick from COVID-19 is to get vaccinated and boosted.
-Everyone six months and older should get vaccinated against COVID-19.
-Learn more by going to our COVID-19 Vaccines and Testing page and make an appointment to get your vaccine here.
+Everyone 6 months and older should get vaccinated against COVID-19.
+Call 304-598-5119 to make an appointment for a COVID vaccine.

 COVID-19 Guidelines